Why is My Home’s Foundation Beginning to Settle?

 DIFFERENTIAL SETTLEMENT CAUSES BUILDINGS TO CRACK

 A few things need to be understood about settlement.
 First, all houses settle.
 The amount may be so small as to be undetectable or may be so uniform as to leave no signs, but it unquestionably happens.
 Second, because of the natural and construction-related variations in soil properties, not every point on a foundation settles the same amount.
-To avoid continued cracking door frames and cracked brick, you must stabilize differential settlement, the difference in settlement between various points on the foundation.
+To avoid continued cracking door frames and cracked brick, you must sustain differential settlement, the difference in settlement between various points on the foundation.
 The distinction between total and differential settlement is important.

 The Palace of Fine Arts in Mexico City, for instance, has settled several feet without significant distress to the structure and remains in service because the settlement has been uniform.